binaryslav/linux-cheat-notes/linux-notes.md

      tail -n 7 ./dir/name.txt

+     tail -f/F log.txt - listen to changes in a file(in the last 10 lines of a file--> latest)

 *

      less ./dir/file

      less seasonal/spring.csv seasonal/summer.csv - to view those two files in that order.
 Press spacebar to page down, :n to go to the second file, and :q to quit.

+     less -f/F log.txt - listen to changes in a file

+     Navigation:
+               Ng - go to a N-th line
+               g - to the beginning
+               G - to the end

+               /pattern - search forward
+               ?pattern - search backward
+               n - Repeat previous search.
+               N - Repeat previous search in reverse direction.

+               q - quit

 *